lj-ditrapani/SWE430/markdown/example2.markdown

         return romanNumerals;
     }

 Run the tests.
 The "Rewrite function" test now passes.
+However, there is a lot of duplication in the code we just wrote.
+Now that we now it works properly because of the passing test, let's refactor it to remove the redundant code.

-Refactor into loop
+We rewrite the function to use a "`for`" loop that iterates over the `subtractivePairs` and `replacements`.
+At each iteration, the function calls `replaceTwoCharacters()`, and replaces the value of `romanNumerals` with the result.

     // code.js
     function rewrite(romanNumerals) {